Concordium/concordium-mysomeid/packages/test-suite/README.md

 yarn test:docker:integration:build && yarn test:docker:integration:run
 ```

-NOTE: Running the integration tests in a git job shouuld be possible since it uses a mocked version of linked-in.
+NOTE: Running the integration tests in a CI job shouuld be possible since it uses a mocked version of linked-in.
 However the concordium wallet may need to be topped up with additional CCD on testnet in order to fully run it until something akin to Hardhat on Ethereum is developed for concordium which should allow for an improved integration test suite.

 ## How to develop the tests?